ewhalenkamp/pokemonapi/README.md

 This project was created in Springboot using JDK 1.8 (since that's the only Java version Heroku's buildpack supports).

+If you're wondering why there's no commits, I had to reinitialize the repository in the process of hosting it.
+Very messy process if you don't know what you're doing.
+Good learning experience.

 ### Issues:

 Bulbasaur.
 Pretty much entirely Bulbasaur.
 I believe there's been some corruption in the .txt files used to generate the database, and for whatever reason Bulbasaur has half